Deni Taveras: In the legislature

 Taveras was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Health and Government Operations Committee.

 Political positions

 Education

 In February 2025, Taveras spoke in support of a bill that would require require public schools to teach age-appropriate health education that included sexual orientation, family, and gender identity courses, saying that such courses would have helped her understand her first menstrual cycle.

+During the 2026 legislative session, Taveras introduced legislation that would require some new school buses to have seat belts.

 Housing and development

 In 2016, Taveras introduced legislation that would hold landlords and property managers accountable for sex trafficking at their rental properties.
 The bill passed the county council unanimously and was signed into law by County Executive Baker.

 In October 2018, Taveras voted against overriding County Executive Rushern Baker's veto on a bill that would waive a school facilities surcharge for certain residential developers.

 In September 2020, Taveras introduced the "Fair Housing Act", a bill to strengthen the county's code enforcement to improve the quality of housing.